Batresh sat in a folding chair. From the second row of risers, she looked down at an empty first row.

-When a Tayamni’s physical body dies, the Hathors are called to find the spirit, the core of the Tayamni identity, the Ka.
-But, now, years later, Lamma’s Ka could still not be found.
+When the Tayamni physical body dies, the Hathors are called to find the spirit, the core of the Tayamni identity, the Ka.
+But, now, years later, Lamma’s Ka had not been found.

 At 8:45, Tom, the conductor, made another announcement.
-“Tonight, we have second treat,” he looked around the chorus, at their faces.
-“Claudine Carlson, our soloist, is here to sing what is, in my opinion, the most powerful solo of the piece.”
+“Tonight, we have second treat,” he looked around at their faces.
+“Claudine Carlson, our soloist, is here to sing what is, in my opinion, the most powerful section of the piece.”

-The pianist began a slow, mournful melody, as a tall woman, unnoticed earlier, slowly stood, as if rising from tortured pits under the Earth.
-She rose from a position behind the chorus; standing slowly, looking beyond the interior of Powell Hall, to a distant battle field.
+The pianist began a slow, mournful melody, as a tall woman, unnoticed earlier, slowly stood, as if rising from the underworld.
+She rose from a position behind the chorus, standing slowly, looking beyond the interior of Powell Hall, to a distant, medieval battlefield.

 Batresh felt the coldness of Russian winter.
-She saw wives, mothers, and sisters searching for loved ones in the snow, the bodies of a defeated Russian army.
+She saw wives, mothers, and sisters searching for loved ones in the snow, looking for the dead, bodies of a peasant army.

 Ms. Carlson began, low, sobbing, “Matnaya Russ…” Mother Russia…

-Bob drove Batresh and Leslie, the freckled woman, to the Central West End in his old Peugeot.
-Denny followed in a car he had bought from his father.
-They parked in an alleyway behind buildings decorated with carved stone panels.
+Bob drove Batresh and Leslie, the freckled woman, to the Central West End in his 1968 Peugeot.
+Denny followed in a car he had driven here from Mississippi.
+They parked in an alleyway behind buildings decorated with carved panels from the turn of the century.
 Bob pointed out two gay bars within one block on Euclid Avenue.
-At one end was an art deco gay bar called Herbie’s.
-He pointed out that Herbie’s was one of only two gay bars in the U.S. with clear glass windows.
-The oppression of gay people in the U.S. had been so severe that most gay bar owners protected their patrons by either blacking out windows or choosing buildings with no windows at all.
-The windows at Herbie’s were large, clear sheets of glass.
+At one end was an art deco gay bar, Herbie’s.
+He pointed out that Herbie’s was one of only two gay bars in the U.S. with clear windows.
+The oppression of gay people in the U.S. had been so severe that gay bar owners protected their patrons by either blacking out windows or choosing buildings with no windows at all.
+The windows at Herbie’s were large, clear, sheets of glass.

-Looking to the interior of the bar, Batresh could see Victorian era oil paintings on the wall.
-Potted palms dotted the floor of the restaurant.
-Shining, silver bordered table tops reminded her of images from the 1930s.
+Looking to the interior of the bar, Batresh could see Victorian oil paintings.
+Potted palms were placed around the restaurant section.
+Shining, chrome bordered tabletops reminded her of images from the 1930s.
 Vines hung from horizontal planters placed high over windows.

-Batresh saw a white and silver, stained glass window, suspended from chrome chains attached to the ceilings.
+Batresh saw a white and silver, stained-glass window suspended from the ceiling.

-Bob told her it was an authentic stained-glass window from the Normandy.
+Bob told her it was from the Normandy.

 Along a barrier separating two halves of the dining room, chromed, nude female figures held bowls from which flowering vines fell.

-Denny looked into Bob’s eyes as if he had found someone who would save him from his nightmares, reminders of an abusive father.
+Denny looked into Bob’s eyes as if he had found his knight in shining armor.

-Bob looked into Denny’s eyes as if he would battle the devil himself to protect this young man.
+Bob looked into Denny’s eyes as if he would battle the devil himself to protect him.

-After the gap of not knowing who Elvis Presley was in her first mission, she was careful to make sure the downloads covered more details of popular culture.
+After not knowing who Elvis Presley was in her first mission, Batresh was careful to make sure the downloads covered more details of popular culture.